mikeferguson/robot_calibration/README.md

 Two additional ROS nodes are used for mobile-base related parameter tuning:

- * _base_calibration_node_ - can determine scaling factors for gyro and track width parameters by rotating the robot in place and tracking the actual rotation based on the laser scanner view of a wall.
+ * _base_calibration_node_ - can determine scaling factors for wheel diameter, track width and gyro gain by moving and rotating the robot while tracking the actual movement based on the laser scanner view of a wall.
  * _magnetometer_calibration_ - can be used to do hard iron calibration of a magnetometer.